corybrunson/econpanel/README.md

 ## Summary

-This is an R package for updating and formatting survey data from the [Initiative on Global Markets Economic Experts Panel] [igm], collected and maintained by the Booth School of Business at the University of Chicago; and from the [Centre for Macroeconomics] [cfm].
+This is an R package for collecting and formatting response data from several surveys of economists conducted by the [Booth School of Business](https://www.chicagobooth.edu/) at the University of Chicago and the [Centre for Macroeconomics](http://cfmsurvey.org/).

+I will update the dataset semesterly (but feel free to poke me if i seem to have forgotten!).
+The functions used to scrape the websites are not exported as a way of discouraging unnecessary scraping.

+## Installation

 Install the package as follows: